Nexiimil/TankGame-Rhul/DIARY.md

 Final goals:
  - A game with some form of PCG, a character to navigate with, and enemies to defeat
- - A detailed report on all the complexities of the above task, especially noting all the ==Design Patterns==
+ - A detailed report on all the complexities of the above task, especially noting all the Design Patterns

  ---
 ## 29/09/2022